aarikpokras/CxL/README.md

 </div>

 ### Important security fixes were introduced in v2.7.2!
+* Version 2.7.1 is affected by a serious security issue.
+Please update ASAP.

 CxL adds on to the existing features of C++, making it more beginner-friendly and making compiled languages less daunting.
 It focuses on being compact, fast, and straightforward.
 It aims to be the "go-to" language that people use when they want to write a program.